Tessakam/php-composer-monolog/README.md

 - warning: warning.log
 - danger: warning.log and email these messages using `NativeMailerHandler`
-- dark: emergency.log and email these messages using `NativeMailerHandler`
+- dark: emergency.log and email these messages using `NativeMailerHandler` Correction!
+NativeMailer + message in browser is NOT necessary

 **You do not need to use an if to get the messages written in different files**